jsonpickle/jsonpickle/README.rst

 License
 =======

 Licensed under the BSD License.
-See COPYING for details.
+See the LICENSE file for more details.